orvedahl/finite-difference/Notes.md

 To run tox, simply type `tox` from the same directory as the `tox.ini` file.
 It should build the environments and run the test commands.

-#### Multiple Python Versions
 Simply change the above `tox.ini` file to read:
 ```
 [tox]
-envlist = py37,py27
+envlist = py38,py39
 skipsdist = true

 [testenv]
 deps = pytest
 commands = pytest
 ```
-and rerun `tox`, it will show the tests being run in the Python 3.7 environment and the same tests being run in the Python 2.7 environment.
+Now we leverage pyenv to make the requested Python versions available, using `pyenv local 3.8.12 3.9.10`.
+Now you can rerun `tox` and it will show the tests being run in the Python 3.8 environment and the same tests being run in the Python 3.9 environment.
+Of course each environment needs to have all the necessary

 # Continuous Integration
 Continuous Integration (CI) automates the integration of code changes from multiple